 Malware refers to software or code specifically created to disrupt, harm, or gain unauthorized access to computer networks, systems, or servers.
+Effective malware security practices are essential to prevent these digital intrusions.

 Types of Malware:

 Different types include Trojans, worms, viruses, spyware, and ransomware.
 These malicious programs are crafted to steal, encrypt, or delete sensitive user data while altering or seizing core computing functions to monitor a user’s activity.
+Understanding these malware threats is critical for building robust malware security strategies.

 What is the function of Malware?